New Student Immunizations

 This information can be updated at any time should your health history change.

-Required Tuberculosis (TB) Screening
+Required Tuberculosis (TB) Screening Questionnaire (TB testing may be required)

 All incoming students must complete a tuberculosis (TB) screening questionnaire available in the “Medical Clearances” section of their UD Health Portal.